 Wearable technologies, robot-assisted surgery and the growing need to secure health information data are just three of the many ways modern advancements in medical technology are allowing doctors and patients greater access, more data and more exciting and effective diagnostic and treatment options.
 But many technological advances cut both ways and bring with them questions about affordability and, namely, security that must still be wrestled with by industry leaders.

 By some measures, attitudes toward technology in healthcare monitoring, record management and procedures are shifting.
-More than 70 percent of 18-44-year-olds would be willing to use tele-medicine or video-conferencing apps to access mental health care, while just 43 percent of those over 44 would be willing, according to a survey published by Pricewater Cooper Health Research Institute last year.
+More than 70% of 18-44-year-olds would be willing to use tele-medicine or video-conferencing apps to access mental healthcare, while just 43% of those over 44 would be willing, according to a survey published by Pricewater Cooper Health Research Institute last year.
 That survey also found that:

 Pricewater Cooper reported that 2015 saw the first-ever government warning that a medical device suffered a potentially deadly vulnerability.
 An infusion pump could be hacked to deliver a fatal dose of medication, according to the article.
 More often than medical devices, healthcare organizations' data was targeted.
-In 2014, 85 percent of large organizations had a data breach, nearly 20 percent of which cost more than $1 million to correct, Pricewater Cooper reported.
+In 2014, 85% of large organizations had a data breach, nearly 20% of which cost more than $1 million to correct, Pricewater Cooper reported.
 Those numbers are unlikely to go down without improved security and other protections.

 Technology, as it does in nearly every aspect of life, touches all areas of healthcare, notably with the recent popularity of wearable technological devices including digital pedometers connected to the internet like Fitbits, Google Glass and Apple Watches.
 But many in the healthcare and technology fields envision even more integrated devices and some are even being used and tested now.